Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-exploring-all-cursor-options.md

 ## HTML Structure

-As for our `HTML` we will be making use of some tiles and hover each with a different cursor.
+As for our `HTML`, we will use some tiles and hover each with a different cursor.

 ```html
 <div class="container">